1200wd/bitcoinlib/docs/_static/manuals.command-line-wallet.rst

 arguments it will show all available wallets.

 Specify a wallet name or wallet ID to show more information about a wallet.
-If you specify a wallet which doesn't exists the script will ask you if you want to create a new wallet.
+If you specify a wallet which doesn't exist the script will ask you if you want to create a new wallet.

 Create wallet